 However, during the Meiji Restoration (in 1872, to be exact), the government issued a proclamation to switch the calendar to the new calendar, which divided the year into 365 days, January through December.
 After the switch to the new calendar, the custom of the Lunar New Year gradually fell into disuse in Japan.

 In modern Japan, the Gregorian New Year is celebrated, so the Lunar New Year is not a part of most Japanese people’s lives.
 Most Japanese people are unaware of the Lunar New Year and only hear about it mostly as Chinese New Year on the TV news.
+So, many people in Japan really do not know what Chinese New Year is.

 One of the reasons why the old new year was abandoned in favor of the new calendar in Japan is that Japan was actively embracing Western culture during the Meiji Restoration.
 At that time, Japan was trying to Westernize itself by abolishing its customs and traditions.
 In those days, Westernization was the same as modernization.